GoogleCloudPlatform/enterprise-knowledge-solution/README.md

 1. Search and Explore:
     * In the `Search Documents` page, enter your questions or queries related to the documents you've uploaded and press enter to get summarized answers, along with references to the specific source documents.
     * In the `Browse Documents` page, explore and view the documents stored in the Data Store.

+For more information on the Web-UI component, please refer to its [README](./components/webui/README.md).

 ### Delete a document from EKS
 1. Identify the document you want to delete: